How we built it. The research arc behind Griffin, Eagle, and Lion.

 The 70B variant became the default production tier.
 Long-context attention was added in two pieces: sliding-window for local coherence and landmark tokens for cross-section retrieval.
 Usable context moved from 32k to 128k, which is the first point where a multi-hop cross-package taint chain fits in one window without aggressive chunking.

-First Lino prototype distilled from Griffin S
+First Lion prototype distilled from Griffin S

-The first Lino prototype was a plain label distillation from Griffin S into a 1B student.
+The first Lion prototype was a plain label distillation from Griffin S into a 1B student.
 It ran at roughly 140 ms p95 on Apple Silicon — close to the latency target but not under it, and the accuracy was acceptable while the trace quality was clearly missing.
 The prototype was honest about the problem: label-only distillation gives you a fast guesser, not a fast reasoner.

-Trace distillation pipeline for Lino
+Trace distillation pipeline for Lion

 We rebuilt the distillation pipeline to supervise the student on both (input, final label) and (input, intermediate reasoning trace).
 The student learned to mimic Griffin's chain, not just its verdict.
-This is what gave Lino its accuracy at sub-100 ms — the trace turned out to be a stronger learning signal than the label, especially on sanitiser-aware negative examples.
+This is what gave Lion its accuracy at sub-100 ms — the trace turned out to be a stronger learning signal than the label, especially on sanitiser-aware negative examples.

 Eagle INT8 quantisation